 However, if it’s for drinking coffee, I prefer the milk to be as smooth as possible.
 So, sometimes I strain it.

 The residual almond meal left in the milk is usually very little – a tablespoon at most.

 Sum up: Soyabella vs. Almond Cow – Which one I prefer

 Before sharing which one I like the most, know that I own Soyabella, and I haven’t tried the Almond Cow.

-While I don’t know how Almond Cow’s milk is, from my research and from what I’ve read, I can see that both machines are very similar.
+While I never used Almond Cow, from my research and from what I’ve read, I can see that both machines are very similar.

 The aluminum mesh strainer looks pretty much the same, the power of the machines is similar, and the cycles are about 10 seconds.